 Squash once it hardens does pretty well just keeping it in a cool, dry place.
 It will keep for a long time that way.
 If you choose to freeze green beans it's best if you blanch them first, then lay them out on a cookie sheet in the freezer till they are frozen and bag.
 They retain the best flavor that way.

 I have had pretty good sucess with freezing squash by, wasing them good and allow to dry.
 Then cut them up however you wish.
-Place in freezer bags and freeze.
-I do not blanch them as it seems to make them mushy when thawed.
-I hope this will be some help to you

 I'm in the same boat as you when it comes to squash.
 However.
 I raise improved pinto beans and pick and snap them when they are young and just start to plump.
 I then blanch them, let them dry a little, freeze them on cookie sheets and package them in vaccum seal bags.
 They have been delicious three years later, cooked with smoked pork bits, onions and seasoning.
 Hope this helps.